GeorgeWeb/syclref/_api-docs/apis.h/cl%253A%253Asycl%253A%253Ahandler/functions/parallel_for/index.md

-   **Returns:**
+   **Returns:** nameTThe name of the kernel being enqueued functorTThis is the type of the kernel.
+It will be automatically deduced by the compiler dimensionsNumber of dimensions of the kernel syclKernelThe precompiled kernel which is being run rangeDimensions of the global work group offsetThe offset into the data being executed functorThe kernel being enqueued

 ---

-4. Parallel_for will enqueue the precompiled kernel syclKernel to be executed a number of instances working in parallel over the number of global work items specified by . range
+4. Parallel_for will enqueue the precompiled kernel syclKernel to be executed a number of instances working in parallel over the number of global work items specified by range.

    **Parameters:**